pyOpenSci/handbook/_sources/reference/meeting-notes/executive-council/2024-executive-council-minutes.md.txt

 * Update on training and events
   * Workshop and sprint planned for SciPy in July.
   * Planning fall festival for September or October.
-* Discussion of budget and framework for sharing, review and approval from the Executive Council.
+* Discussion of budget and framework for sharing, review, and approval from the Executive Council.
 * Discussion of funding opportunities within government programs and private foundations.

 ## 2024-05-13 Executive Council Meeting Minutes